abelson-lab/scATOMIC/README.md

 and gastric cancer, however, we have not validated these classes in external datasets and they may be misclassified as other related cancers.
-For a full list of subtypes included in scATOMIC’s reference see Table S2 in the manuscript. (insert link)
+For a full list of subtypes included in scATOMIC’s reference see Table S2 in the manuscript.

 ### Loading dependencies